 On February 7, 2000 the DCA Board developed the requested information, including detailed financial projections, and sent it to all Duck property owners and registered voters.
 The revenue projection was based on making no changes in taxes that were currently being paid to Dare County for Duck-unique services.
 That total was 17 cents per $100 valuation (11 cents for waste disposal/recycling, 4 cents for fire department, 1 cent for ocean rescue/lifeguards, and 1 cent for trail maintenance).
 A questionnaire was part of the package.

 In April of 2000, responses to the questionnaire were tallied.
 The 1,051 respondees were overwhelmingly in favor of incorporation.
-Duck residents were 62% in favor and non-resident owners were 74% in favor.
+Duck residents were 62 in favor.

 In June of 2000, the DCA Board appointed a 10-person Incorporation Committee.